August 24, 2011 By SUSAN MONTOYA BRYAN , Associated Press

 Employees began loading uranium stock into the newly authorized cascades Wednesday, and officials expected both to be running within a few days.

 The cascades, made up of numerous high-tech centrifuges, are central to the way the plant near Eunice enriches uranium.
-The process employs an elaborate network of pipes, electrical systems and sensors in sterile, gymnasium-sized halls.
+The process employs an elaborate network of pipes, and in sterile, gymnasium-sized halls.

 Uranium, in its natural state, doesn't contain enough of a particular nuclear isotope to work as fuel in certain power plants.
 The enrichment process can greatly boost the necessary isotope concentration.